wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/manage-apps-in-powerapps/includes/3-powerapps-environments.md

 If you're new to Microsoft Power Apps, you might have only the default environment at this point.
 If a drop-down menu is visible next to the environment name, this indicates that other environments are available.

 > [!NOTE]
 > If you want to work with Power Apps environments, you need a Power Apps Per app plan or Power Apps Per user plan.
-Additionally, if you want to work with Dynamics 365 restricted entities, you must have a Power Apps for Dynamics 365 license.
+Additionally, if you want to work with Dynamics 365 restricted tables, you must have a Power Apps for Dynamics 365 license.
 Learn more about [licenses for Dynamics 365](https://docs.microsoft.com/power-platform/admin/pricing-billing-skus#licenses).

 ## Reasons to use environments
 Reasons to create environments beyond the default one include: